microsoftgraph/entra-powershell/README.md

 Test-CompatADScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1
 ```

-If the script is compatible you won't see any output, although you can use $? to display that true was returned.
+If the script is compatible you won't see any output, although you can use ```powershell$?``` to display that true was returned.
 If the script isn't compatible then you will see a warning with details of the problem cmdlet(s).
 Example:

 ```powershell
 Test-CompatADScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1